Plan for monitoring in Skype for Business Server 2015

 Note that you can make this decision before you deploy monitoring or after you deploy monitoring.
 For example, you can deploy monitoring and then manage the entire organization by using the global settings.
 If you later change your mind, you can create a separate collection of settings for, say, the Redmond site, and then use those settings to manage monitoring for Redmond.
 (Settings applied at the site scope always take precedence over settings applied at the global scope.)
 If you change your mind again, you can simply delete the configuration settings applied to the Redmond site.
 When a collection of site settings is removed then the global collection of settings will automatically be applied to that site.

-Because the unified data collection agents are automatically installed and activated on each Front End server you do not need to configure a server to act as the Monitoring server; each Front End server already functions as a Monitoring server.
-However, you will need to install and configure a database to act as the backend data store for your monitoring data.
-Skype for Business Server 2015 can use any of the following databases as the backend store for monitoring:
+The unified data collection agents are automatically installed and activated on each Front End server when you enable Monitoring.
+You will need to install and configure one of the following databases to act as the backend data store for your monitoring data:

-Note that you must use the 64-bit editions of these databases; 32-bit versions of SQL Server cannot be used as the backend store for monitoring.
-Likewise, Skype for Business Server 2015 does not support the Express Editions of SQL Server 2008 or SQL Server 2012.
-For more information on database requirements for Skype for Business Server 2015 see the topic Database software support in Lync Server 2013 in the Skype for Business Server 2015 Supportability guide.
+32-bit versions of SQL Server cannot be used as the backend store.
+Skype for Business Server 2015 does not support the Express Editions of SQL Server 2008 or SQL Server 2012.
+For more information on database requirements for Skype for Business Server 2015 see the topic Database software support in Skype for Business Server 2015.

 Monitoring data can share a SQL Server instance with other types of data.
 Typically, the call detail recording database (LcsCdr) and the Quality of Experience database (QoEMetrics) share the same SQL instance; it is also common for the two monitoring databases to be in the same SQL instance as the archiving database (LcsLog).
 About the only real requirement with SQL Server instances is that any one instance of SQL Server is limited to the following: